David grew up experiencing a unique perspective as the son of crusade evangelist, Brian Willersdorf and Gospel singer Christine Willersdorf.

 “I remember that we’d often be in the car for long road trips and music was always a part of whiling away the hours in-between towns,” remembers David.
 “We’d always have cassette tapes of our favourite Gospel and mainstream artists to sing along with such as Evie, The Platters, The Beachboys, Andrae Crouch, Family, Country Sound and a whole lot of other artists.
 We’d all sing along and harmonise with each other.
 Occasionally we’d let Dad play Hooked On Classics.”

 Later on in his teens, David formed a band with his school friends.
-Afterwards, he then went off to study songwriting in a regional Australian town called Lismore.
+Afterwards, he then went off to study songwriting in Lismore, a town in regional Australia.

 “I played in a number of bands while I was living in Lismore,” recalls David.
 “I lived in a house filled with students and owned by the local veterinarian.”